nghoreishi/javascriptaio/README.md

 # Gamelet

-A starter program for writing JavaScript games.
+A starter prog for writing JavaScript games.

 ## Usage